Remington 7600 Review | Is This Pump-Action Rifle Right For You?

 In my opinion, the Remington 7600 is well worth the money if you’re using it for what it’s intended for (speed, reliability, and close-quarters) because there really isn’t anything else on the market that does what this rifle can do.

-It probably isn’t the gun of choice for western hunters that shoot at long distances.
+It probably isn’t the gun of choice for Western hunters who shoot at long distances.
 Bolt actions are more accurate in those situations and you likely don’t need the same speed for follow-up shots as you might in close quarters.

 I hope you found this Remington 7600 review helpful, let me know what you think in the comments below or on social media: